clary045/GMM/README.md

 2. pandas
 3. scipy
 4. Open cv
 5. For dataset you can create your own.
-The minimum should be atleast 50 image for each class.
+The minimum should be atleast 50 image for each class (orange class 🍊 and apple class🍎.

 Contacts: